netbox-community/netbox-operator/README.md

 **Disclaimer:** This project is currently under development and may change rapidly, including breaking changes.
 Use with caution in production environments.

-NetBox Operator extends the Kubernetes API by allowing users to manage NetBox resources – such as IP addresses and prefixes – directly through Kubernetes.
+NetBox Operator extends the Kubernetes API by allowing users to manage NetBox resources – such as IP addresses, prefixes, and L2VPNs – directly through Kubernetes.
 This integration brings Kubernetes-native features like reconciliation, ensuring that network configurations are maintained automatically, thereby improving both efficiency and reliability.

 ## The Claim Model
 The NetBox Operator implements a "Claim Model" which is also used in the Kubernetes PersistentVolumeClaims (PVCs).